emilbratt/EDU/self_study/programming/puzzles/Advent_of_Code/c_sharp/2023/README.md

-# AoC 2023 written in .NET 7.0
+# AoC 2023 in C# .NET 7.0

 ### About

-Written in C# with .NET sdk 7.0

-Each days solve reside in AoC/Day{N} where N = the day of the puzzle.
+Each days solve reside in AoC/Day{N} where N = the day of the puzzle.\
 Every day has two parts.
-You can find both defined as filename Part1.cs and Part2.cs
+You can find both defined as filename Part1.cs and Part2.cs\

-No parts share code; each part is solved by itself and is fully independent of other solves.
+No parts share code; each part is solved by itself and is fully independent of other solves.\
 You will see repetitive code as a result of each part being independend and that is by choice for now.